cryptohackathon/enclaved-FE/README.md

   SGX=1 ./pal_loader ./cifer_app
   ```
 ### 2. End-To-End Application
-[Code in graphene/e2e](graphene/e2e) contains source code for a more real world example implemented by us.
+[graphene/e2e](graphene/e2e) contains source code for a more real world example implemented by us.
 For this we also need to install *libcifer* in */usr/local* path.
 Follow official [CiFEr documentation](https://github.com/fentec-project/CiFEr) for installation steps for *libcifer*.

 Clone this repo and go to *graphene/e2e* directory
   ```